CT LUNG CANCER SCREENING

 - Currently, smoke or have quit within the past 15 years

-- Are asymptomatic (without signs or symptoms of lung cancer such as chest pain, unintended weight loss, hemoptysis (coughing up of blood) or active pneumonia)
+- Are asymptomatic (without signs or symptoms of lung cancer such as chest pain, unintended weight loss, hemoptysis (coughing up of blood), or active pneumonia)

 If you and your physician determine that you may benefit from CT lung screening, the next steps are simple.
-Download this information sheet to learn more about the process.

 If you do not qualify for a CT lung screen, your provider may still choose to order a diagnostic CT exam.
 There is no cost difference between the two.